jina-ai/agentchain/README.md

 ## System requirements
-As of da588a728c390fb538fd361d4f41dd50aa193751, it is needed to have at least 29 GB of GPU memory to run the AgentChain.
+As of [this commit](https://github.com/jina-ai/agentchain/commit/da588a728c390fb538fd361d4f41dd50aa193751), it is needed to have at least 29 GB of GPU memory to run the AgentChain.
 However, make sure to assign GPU devices correctly in `main.py`.

 You can comment out some tools and models to reduce the GPU memory footprint (but for less capabilities).